axtend/axtend/README.md

 ## Run tests

-Moonbeam has Rust unit tests as well as typescript integration tests.
+Axtend has Rust unit tests as well as typescript integration tests.
 These tests are run in CI, and can also be run locally.

 ```bash
 # Run the Rust unit tests